Arthritis and joint diseases, such as elbow and canine hip dysplasia, are common conditions in older dogs, especially large dog breeds.

 Other Ways to Keep Your Dog’s Joints Healthy

 Although certain nutrients, such as glucosamine and chondroitin, have been proven to improve mobility and joint health, science also points to other methods to keep your pup’s joints healthy.

-As this study illustrates, one of the best ways to prevent joint issues is to keep your dog at his optimum weight.
+As this study illustrates, one of the best ways to prevent mobility issues is to keep your dog at his optimum body weight.

 Many pets become overweight or obese due to overfeeding and inadequate exercise.
-This extra weight puts extra stress on a dog’s bones and joints and increases his risk for developing arthritis and other joint issues.
+This extra weight puts extra stress on a dog’s bones and joints and increases his risk of developing arthritis and other issues.